yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - Assassin: 4 HP, Poison Bow (+1 to ranged attacks)
 - Sorcerer: 3 HP, Spellbook (2 spells)
 - Shadow Monster: 1 HP, mimics an Adventurer and their abilities/weapons

+#### Treasure
+- Golden Bow: +1 to ranged attacks, glows in the dark
+- Circlet of Seeing: Reveals invisible or hidden objects and creatures
+- Scroll of Water-Walking
+- Pocket-Wall: A small tube of clay that spreads to cover any opening.
+- Magic Rope: A fifty-foot rope that follows the commands of its holder
+- Crystal Eyes: Goggles that allow for 360 degree view; the wearer always goes before monsters.